AdobeDocs/campaign.en/help/v8/send/interaction.md

 1. Create typology rules for each environment.
 [Learn more](interaction-offer.md#offer-presentation)
 1. Create offer spaces for each environment and configure rendering functions.
 [Learn more](interaction-offer-spaces.md) If the space is defined by a unitary channel on identified mode, you must specify the advanced parameters for this space.

+   >[!NOTE]
+   >
+   >If the space is defined by a unitary channel on identified mode, you must specify the advanced parameters for this space.

+1. Configure the Offer engine for inbound interactions in order to present and update one or several offers.

+   The various integration modes are detailed in [this section](interaction-present-offers.md).

+   >[!NOTE]
+   >
+   >When a space is created on the inbound Web channel, a configuration is also necessary on the site on which the offer will be displayed.

 ### Create and publish the offer catalog {#managing-the-offer-catalog-}